TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SingularValueDecomp.md

 \end{bmatrix}
 $.

-Following the suggestion of the remark we first construct an svd of the matrix
+Following the suggestion of the remark we first construct an SVD of the matrix
 $B = A^T = \begin{bmatrix}
 1 & -1 &-2 \\
 1 & 1 &1 \\